-- Continuing review of the project by an IRB is not required unless the research changes such that the exemption determination no longer applies.
+- Continuing review of the project by an IRB is not required.

-- Significant study changes should be discussed with the IRB prior to implementation to ensure that the same exemption determination still applies.
+- Significant study changes should be to the IRB for review prior to implementation to ensure that the same exemption determination still applies.

-- The HIPAA Privacy Rule regulations apply to exempt research using protected health information (PHI) just as they do to other research.
+- The HIPAA Privacy Rule regulations apply to exempt research using protected health information (PHI) just as they do to non-exempt human subjects research.

 - After five years, exempt studies may be administratively closed by the IRB, unless the study team indicates that the study is ongoing.

 Adoption Date: August 4, 2005

 Revised By: Cross-Campus HRPP Committee